dbdesign-students-spring2024/7-web-app-cyischristy/README.md

 ## APP description:

-+ This is a small book list app that help user record all the books they have read.
++ This is a small book list app that help user to record all the books they have read and made modification to the list easily.

 + In the **Home Page**, there are three buttoms: **Home**, **All Books**, and **Add Book**.